alejandroolivo/SemanticSearch-with-OpenAIEmbeddings/README.md

 This project provides a simple demonstration of how to perform semantic search using openAI API and Python.
 The project can be extended to handle large-scale text datasets and more complex NLP tasks.

 ## License
+This project is licensed under the Apache License 2.0.
+For more information, please refer to the [LICENSE](LICENSE) file in the root of this repository.